Grin98/Deep-Learning-based-Traffic-Classification/README.md

 * install_packages.sh - script for installing all relevant packages

 Run the following code from inside of environment_setup folder
-`conda env create -f environment.ym`
+`conda env create -f environment.yml`
 `conda activate flowpic`
 `./install_packages.sh`
 The above code will create an environment called flowpic and install all the packages needed for